davidverriere/cordova-vuejs-recordvoice-sample/README.md

-# cordova-vuejs2-camera-sample
+# cordova-vuejs2-recordvoice-sample
-This project is a sample to use camera with apache cordova and vue.js 2
+This project is a sample to use media plugin to record and play voice on Android or iOS Note : it does not work on browser

 usage
 ```bash